rosjat/sdl2-test/README.md

 good place to start with sdl2: https://wiki.libsdl.org/

+### Update 2021/3/22

+ - moved helper functions into seperate file
+ - added a header file
+ - refinded collision tests a little but its not very sophisticated still
+   - added "climbing" too

 ### Update 2021/3/21

  - moved event handling into seperate function (this might happen with all the main parts like event handling or redraw)